laky/SOS-Local-AI/README.md

 [Content to be added]

 ## References and Resources
-- LocalLlama Reddit - Excellent community of tinkerers using local LLMs
+- LocalLlama Reddit (https://www.reddit.com/r/LocalLLaMA/) - Excellent community of tinkerers using local LLMs
-- llama.cpp - The underlying LLM engine used by Ollama and LM Studio
+- llama.cpp (https://github.com/ggml-org/llama.cpp) - The underlying LLM engine used by Ollama and LM Studio.
+Kind of a start of this whole run LLMs locally in a fast and easy way craze.
   - Alternatives: ExLlama, vLLM
-- Hugging Face - Where all the models are stored
+- Hugging Face (https://huggingface.co/) - Where all the models are stored
-- Unsloth AI - Fine-tuning with limited GPU memory
+- Unsloth AI (https://unsloth.ai/) - Fine-tuning with efficient use of GPU memory.
+They have very nice Colab examples for finetuning different models, e.g. https://colab.research.google.com/drive/135ced7oHytdxu3N2DNe1Z0kqjyYIkDXp.